 a) continuing to develop and monitor security measures in order to decrease the risk of unauthorised access to personal information;

-b) continuing to engage IT support to maintain computer and network security, including access control for authorised users, data integrity checks, network intrusion systems, host intrusion detection systems and expert monitoring;
+b) continuing to engage information systems support to maintain computer and network security, including access control for authorised users, data integrity checks, network intrusion systems, host intrusion detection systems and expert monitoring;

-c) providing a discreet environment for confidential discussions;
+c) providing a discrete environment for confidential discussions; and

-In addition, Spirit of Tasmania takes the following measures to ensure that personal information on its website is protected, including:
+In addition, the Company takes the following measures to ensure that personal information on its website is protected, including:

 a) having electronic website security systems in place, including the use of secure hypertext transfer protocol, network intrusion protection and segregated virtual private networks; and

-b) defining and controlling user access to ensure that access to personal information is only granted where the individual seeking access (i.e. customer or staff) is authorised to do so.
+b) defining and controlling user access to ensure that access to personal information is only granted where the individual seeking access is authorised to do so.

-If Spirit of Tasmania no longer needs the personal information for any purpose for which it may be used or disclosed by Spirit of Tasmania, Spirit of Tasmania must take reasonable steps to destroy or permanently de-identify the information, unless:
+If the Company no longer needs the personal information for any purpose for which it may be used or disclosed by the Company, the Company must take reasonable steps to destroy or permanently make anonymous the information, unless:

 a) it is contained in a Commonwealth record; or

-b) Spirit of Tasmania is required by law, or a court/tribunal order, to retain the information.
+b) the Company is required by law, or a court/tribunal order, to retain the information.

-Permanent de-identification means that Spirit of Tasmania is not able to match the de-identified information with other records to re-establish the identity of individuals.
+Permanent anonymity means that the Company is not able to match the anonymous information with other records to re-establish the identity of individuals.

 Permitted destruction of personal information must occur by a secure means.
-Paper based records should be shredded or disposed of securely by an authorised disposal company.
-Electronic records should be overwritten before being deleted.
+Paper based records are shredded or disposed of securely by an authorised disposal company.
+Electronic records are overwritten before being deleted.

-Customers have a legal right to access the information Spirit of Tasmania hold about them, unless an exception in the Privacy Act and the PIP Act applies.
+Customers have a legal right to access personal information the Company holds about them, unless an exception in the Privacy Act and the PIP Act applies.